Michael Adeane, Baron Adeane: Personal life

 On 30 April 1984 Adeane died of heart failure in Aberdeen, Scotland.
 He was cremated at Golders Green Crematorium.

 Honours

 Adeane was appointed a Member of the Royal Victorian Order (MVO) in 1946, a Companion of the Order of the Bath (CB) in 1947, he was promoted to Knight Commander of the Royal Victorian Order (KCVO) in 1951, and Knight Commander of the Order of the Bath (KCB) in 1955.
 In 1962 he was promoted to Knight Grand Cross of the Royal Victorian Order (GCVO) and in 1968 to Knight Grand Cross of the Order of the Bath (GCB).
-He also received the Royal Household Long and Faithful Service Medal.

 In 1959, Adeane received the Grand Decoration in Gold with Sash for Services to the Republic of Austria and on 20 April 1972, he was created a life peer as Baron Adeane, of Stamfordham in the County of Northumberland.

-In popular culture

-Adeane is portrayed on-screen in the Netflix original series The Crown by actor Will Keen.
-Following the recast of the series as of season 3, he is played by David Rintoul.